-A flavorful, fresh, and healthy salsa that is the perfect combination of sweet and savory with a little kick.
+This flavorful and fresh salsa is the perfect mix of sweet and savory with a little kick.
 You get crunch from the corn and red onion, and softness from the ripe mango.
 Use it as a dip with tortilla chips, a topping for tacos and grilled meats, or a side dish.
-It's perfect for summer BBQs, casual get-togethers with friends, and 5 de Mayo.

-Salsas are not only super easy to make, but also a simple way to add an extra dish that can be used in several ways.
+Salsas are not only super easy to make, but also a simple way to add an extra dish when short on time that doubles as an appetizer and a side dish.

-Though this recipe is similar to the fresh peach mango salsa, the flavors are different and not as sweet.
-It can easily be served as an appetizer or as part of an array of side dishes.
+Although this recipe is similar to the fresh peach mango salsa, the flavors are different and less sweet.

 Just chop, mix, and serve.
 Make it as sweet, spicy, or citrusy as you want; this mango corn salsa recipe is versatile and accommodating.
 And naturally gluten-free.